fIyingPhoenix/InfraCore/README.md

 sudo netplan apply
 ```

+> [!TIP]
-> **Note**: If you encounter an error, open the config file and make sure you have the correct spacing and syntax.
+> If you encounter an error, open the config file and make sure you have the correct spacing and syntax.

 ### Enable IP Forwarding